 - reporting to the employer findings concerning a work-related illness or injury or workplace-related medical surveillance; and

-- notifying the appropriate government authority as authorized or required by law if we believe an enrollee has been the victim of abuse, neglect, or domestic violence.
+- notifying the appropriate government authority as authorized or required by law if we believe an enrollee has been the victim of abuse, neglect or domestic violence.

 Health-oversight activities.
 We may disclose health information to governmental, licensing, auditing and accrediting agencies as authorized or required by law.

 Law enforcement.
 If asked to do so by law enforcement, and as authorized or required by law, we may release health information for law enforcement.
-For example, we may disclose medical information about a suspected victim of a crime if, under certain limited circumstances, we are unable to obtain the person’s agreement, or about a death suspected to be the result of criminal conduct.
+For example, we may disclose health information about a suspected victim of a crime if, under certain limited circumstances, we are unable to obtain the person’s agreement, or about a death suspected to be the result of criminal conduct.

 Coroners, medical examiners and funeral directors.
 In most circumstances, we may disclose health information to a coroner or medical examiner.
 We may also disclose health information to funeral directors as necessary to carry out their duties.